System Design Space

 How to read this book in 2026

-Treat it as a first step: build search, evolution, swarm, and ML intuition first, then move to newer material on LLMs, RAG, and AI Engineering.
+This is a first step, not the end of the route: build search, evolution, swarm, and ML intuition first, then move to newer material on LLMs, RAG, and AI Engineering.

 Related chapters